-Concepts in Microbial Pathogenesis (GS-MV- 413)
+Concepts in Microbial Pathogenesis (GS-MV-413)

 Microbial Pathogenesis will provide interested graduate students or postdoctoral fellows with knowledge of the basic and clinical aspects of mechanisms and consequences of microbial (bacterial and viral) pathogenesis.
-This course will provide students with the knowledge to understand how bacteria and viruses cause disease, insights into research approaches used to answers questions on microbial pathogenesis, and a forum for in depth discussion of data from selected papers and enhance their ability to critically analyze, discuss, and present data. \ Credits: 4
+This course will provide students with the knowledge to understand how bacteria and viruses cause disease, insights into research approaches used to answers questions on microbial pathogenesis, and a forum for in depth discussion of data from selected papers and enhance their ability to critically analyze, discuss, and present data.
+Credits: 4

-Term: 4 (not offered in AY17) Counts for 30 hr. requirement: Y Director: Dr. Margaret Ellen Conner
+Term: 4 (Offered in AY18; even year course) Counts for 30 hr. requirement: Y Director: Dr. Margaret Ellen Conner